lassekongo83/Frellwits-filter-lists/Swedish/filter_info_en.md

 ## Basic information

 This list is specifically written and tested for [uBlock Origin](https://github.com/gorhill/uBlock) with its original settings.
-It should also work with other forks of uBlock Origin, like for example [Nano Adblocker](https://github.com/NanoAdblocker/NanoCore).

-*The list has not been tested together with Nano Defender.*

 **Only use one blocker.** Some filters may not work correctly if 2 or more blockers are used.
 There is [no benefit](https://twitter.com/gorhill/status/1033706103782170625) to using more than 1 adblocker in your web browser.